 Besides being important to your health, getting prompt medical care can also strengthen a potential lawsuit or settlement proposal.
 Without objective medical reports detailing the accident and severity of your injuries, you’ll have difficulty getting the compensation you need from the bus driver or their employer.

 Speaking to insurance companies after any traffic accident before calling legal counsel is almost always a bad idea.
 Insurance representatives are paid to protect their employers, not injured victims.
 Any statement or answer to a leading question could give an insurance company all the evidence they need to reject your claim and deny you much-needed compensation.
 Our Quakertown bus crash attorneys can help you avoid this crucial mistake and handle insurance company communications on your behalf.

 Learn the Mistakes to Avoid from a Quakertown Bus Accident Lawyer

 One of the biggest mistakes to avoid after a Quakertown bus accident is trying to file a civil claim without assistance from a legal professional.
 These kinds of cases can be extremely complicated and are best left to an experienced attorney with a track record of success.

 Luckily, you don’t have to take on the legal process alone.
-At Ostroff Injury Law, we will handle every aspect of your case and allow you to focus on making your best recovery.
+At Ostroff Godshall Injury and Accident Lawyers, we will handle every aspect of your case and allow you to focus on making your best recovery.
 The help you need is just a phone call away.
 Get in touch today to set up a free consultation with a member of our team.